sharmaeklavya/invoice-app/README.md

 ## `Purpose of this App`

 To generate invoices for the clients.
+You can also download them as PDF.

 ## `Functions of this App`